Angelique Merasty: Methods and style

 Merasty is best known for her birchbark bitings.
 Birchbark biting was historically a social past time, but in the 1950s, Merasty and her mother, Susan Ballantyne, began to sell their work at a summer resort near their home for 10 or 15 cents each.
 Merasty collected bark with the assistance of her husband, Bill Merasty.
 Together, they would travel by boat up to 15 miles away to find the best trees, which were white, smooth, clean, and at least 10 layers thick.
-The best season for harvesting bark was during the Spring time, when trees were thawing.
-Immediately after a harvest, was the ideal time to birchbark bite.
+The best season for harvesting bark was during the spring when trees were thawing.
+Immediately after a harvest was the ideal time to birchbark bite.

 Merasty’s process for creating each biting remained consistent.
-For each work, she folded a fresh layer of birch bark, two or more times, depending on the size and complexity of the work.
+For each work, she folded a fresh layer of birch bark two or more times depending on the size and complexity of the work.
 Merasty would then rotate the folded shape by using her hands and tongue, while biting marks along its folds.
-Her designs usually began at the centre fold, and moved towards the outer edges.
+Her designs usually began at the centre fold, and moved toward the outer edges.
 The pressure of her bites varied, resulting in a range of shades and surface textures.
-Her method of creating, produced intricate and symmetrical compositions.
-The sizes of her works were anywhere between seven-and-a-half centimetres, to around twenty-five centimetres.
+Her method of creating produced intricate and symmetrical compositions.
+The sizes of her works were anywhere from seven-and-a-half centimetres to around twenty-five centimetres.

 In Merasty’s early artistic practices, her designs were mostly geometric, but she later emerged with a unique style.
 She departed from established practices, by utilizing a pointillist approach for her bitings, rather than linear incisions.
 Merasty achieved complex, curvilinear designs, with a preference for flower and animal imagery.
 Later in her career, she was able to complete works from beginning to end without looking at her progress.

 Exhibitions

-Merasty’s art was showcased in many Canadian museums, including the Museum of Man and nature (1980) and the Thunder Bay Art Gallery (1983).
+Merasty’s art was showcased in many Canadian museums, including the Museum of Man and Nature (1980) and the Thunder Bay Art Gallery (1983).
 Her work was also selected to be offered as a first prize for notable local and provincial cross country skiing competitions.
 Permanent displays of her work are on show at the Flin Flon Library as well as the Smithsonian Institution in Washington.
 Today, collectors pay thousands of dollars for her work.